Frederick Douglass Academy II Secondary School (03M860)

 Academic Highlights: College Courses (i.e. Intro to Personal Finance) through National Education Equity Lab

-Other Features: College Trips, Community School, Extended Day, Internships Available, Multi-Session School, Orientation, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Uniform
+Other Features: College Trips, Community School, Expert College and Career Advisor On Staff, Extended Day, Internships Available, Multi-Session School, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Uniform

 School Features: